Kubernetes on Proxmox: A Practical Guide

 After installing the components, configure the cluster.
 This involves setting up the control plane, joining worker nodes, and ensuring network connectivity.
 A single Proxmox host works for testing, but production environments need multiple nodes for redundancy and high availability.
 Starting with one control plane node and adding more simplifies the initial configuration.
 For high availability, use at least three control plane nodes.

-Best Practices for Managing Kubernetes Cluster on Proxmox
+Best Practices for Kubernetes on Proxmox

 After successfully installing Kubernetes on Proxmox, focus on managing and optimizing your cluster for production workloads.
 These best practices cover resource allocation, security, networking, and configuration automation.